hapax/hapax.github.io/research.md

 orbiting the nucleus, or [cats trapped in radioactive boxes](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat).
 But if we add many of these small fuzzy things together, they must be described by *both* gravity and quantum mechanics.
-It turns out these theories are very hard to reconcile, and the combined theory, *quantum gravity*, remains one of the holy grails of theoretical physics.
+It turns out these theories are very hard to reconcile, and a combined theory of *quantum gravity* remains one of the holy grails of theoretical physics.

 Although quantum gravity in full generality is still very hard and mysterious,